mitmedialab/rr_interaction/README.md

 #### QUESTION

 `QUESTION` is used to enter a particular interaction characterized by the robot asking a question, waiting for a user response, choosing an appropriate robot response, and looping until either the desired user response is received or a maximum number of attempts is reached.
 This command takes the name of a question (defined in the question config file) as an argument:

 `QUESTION   how-are-you-1`

 ## Personalization

+### Performance and story selection

 TODO